- About the Service & Delivery Production Sheet in the Touch App

 Exclude people assigned to the Advanced Ordering service type who have not placed their order - this setting works in conjunction with the Use Orders option when running the report, explained as follows:

+For residents on the AO service type who have not yet placed an order, then the production report will include items that are automatically selected based on the AO item selection logic.
 If you did not want the report to include items for those resident/patients who have not placed an order, then such items can be excluded in the report by selecting the Select the Exclude people assigned to the Advanced Ordering service type who have not placed their order option.

 -